 - Exposure of electrical equipment to water or other liquids

 - De-Energize Equipment and Remove Personnel: It’s critical to eliminate the potential hazard as far as possible.
 Avoid working on energized electrical equipment, and take extra care while testing to ensure it has been de-energized or while re-energizing.
 Use remote tracking technology to operate circuit breakers from outside the arc flash boundary instead of allowing personnel to be put at risk of injury or death.

 - Study the Hazard and Use Low-Risk Technology Collect data about your facility’s power distribution system, and conduct short circuit and protective device coordination studies to identify arc flash hazard categories for electrical equipment, as well as how to reduce them.
 Also, look into technologies such as arc fault breakers, remote racking equipment, and arc limiting fuses that help keep personnel as well as property safe.

-- Redesign Electrical Systems and Controls: Determine the correct level of PPE – personal protective equipment – required as per the flash hazard category, and ensure that personnel are properly equipped.
+- Redesign Electrical Systems and Controls: Determine the correct level of PPE – personal protective equipment – required as per the flash hazard category, and ensure that adequately equipped personnel.
 Redesign your equipment and processes to maximize engineering controls that help prevent and lessen risk.
 Adjust settings for circuit breakers and energy distribution systems where needed and substitute high-risk electrical equipment with devices that reduce incident energy.

 - Improve Safety Training and Risk Awareness: In addition to being mandated by regulatory authorities like OSHA, proper safety training also ensures that your personnel understand the consequences of being careless and follow proper safety procedures at all times.

-- Create and Implement a Strict Safety Program: Identify the risks, boundaries and suitable PPE for electrical safety through arc flash hazard studies.
+- Create and Implement a Strict Safety Program: Identify the risks, boundaries, and suitable PPE for electrical safety through arc flash hazard studies.
 Make sure that proper electrical regulations and work processes are documented, shared with all involved personnel, and strictly enforced.
 Also, create a preventive maintenance program for electrical materials/equipment, and ensure that only qualified and fully trained personnel equipped with the proper tools and PPE are allowed to work on electrical systems.